Apple to unveil foldable iPhone in 2023: Report

-San Francisco, May 4 (IANS) The Cupertino-based tech giant Apple is working on a foldable iPhone of its own and will be ready in 2023.
+San Francisco: The Cupertino-based tech giant Apple is working on a foldable iPhone of its own and will be ready in 2023.

 According to one of the most reliable Apple analysts, Ming-Chi Kuo, the shipment target of the said foldable device is believed to be between 15 and 20 million units.